clrobert/alpha_beta_pruning/README.md

     print new game state.

 ## Optimizations
-- [ ] Function to prune all game states in which one of the players does not win.
+- [ ] Function to prune ties and end the game earlier.

 ## Stretch goals
 - [ ] Implementing multiple strategies.